-Here’s a story about heavy periods.
-It’s 7 pm on a Friday night when I get a panicked call from my patient Karen.
+Here’s a story about heavy menstrual bleeding.
+It’s 7pm on a Friday night when I get a panicked call from my patient Karen.
 She’s bleeding so heavily that she cannot leave the bathroom.
 She’d been at work earlier when she soaked through three super tampons in an hour and then ruined her favorite pair of jeans.
 Her work colleague had to help her into a taxi.
 Karen is understandably frightened.
 I send her to a local medical center for the clotting drug tranexamic acid, which will slow her bleeding.

 I know what will happen next.
 Karen will meet with her gynecologist who will tell her that her only options are the Pill, Mirena IUD, or surgery.
 Karen had always tried to use natural treatments.
 She never imagined she would end up in a situation like this.

 There is hope.
 Natural treatment can work to prevent heavy periods and did eventually work for Karen.
 The key to success is to start natural treatment early—as soon as you notice your periods getting heavier, and before they get too bad.
 This is especially true if you are older than 40, and if your mother or older sisters suffered very heavy periods.
 You know what’s coming.

 How heavy is heavy menstrual bleeding?

 A normal bleed is anywhere up to 80 mL (milliliters).
 One soaked regular pad or tampon holds 5 mL.
 A super tampon holds 10 mL.
 So, 80 mL equates to 16 fully soaked regular tampons, or 8 fully soaked super-tampons over all the days of the period.